usama7628674/sysb.AI/README.md

 ## SSH Tips and Tricks
 1. Evaluating your SSH configuration
     1. Use the `-G` option to ssh.
-It tells ssh to parse all the configurations for the target host, print out the configuration it is going to use, and immediatly exit without connecting.
+It tells ssh to parse all the configurations for the target host, print out the configuration it is going to use, and immediately exit without connecting.
     1. e.g. `ssh -G -R 0:localhost:8118 demo@sysb.ai`
 1. How find which alog and encryption method is supported by remote SSH server
     1. We can use `nmap --script ssh2-enum-algos -Pn -p 22 sysb.ai` command, which gives output as below: